gvwilson/thirdbit/fiction/iffy/index.md

 Some nodded but no one said hello.

-They followed Doctor Johel and the G-80 to the harbor gate, where a short bus the same navy blue as the Marines' uniforms stood waiting.
+They followed Doctor Johel and the G-80 to the harbor gate, where a short bus the same navy blue as the Marines' uniforms waited.
 The G-80 stopped beside it to let Doctor Johel stand.
 "After you," she said,
 gesturing at its open door.